 Cospective offers high-grade tools to the world’s largest creative studios.
 Since these tools are tremendously powerful, Cospective can empower video professionals to offer others frame-specific feedback.

 While this tool is very powerful, it’s really reserved for the most sophisticated studios out there.
 But it’s incredibly expensive, and it’s so difficult to master that it’s far beyond the capacities of your average stakeholder!
 So to ensure it’s as useful as possible, you should make sure to find a tool that’s intuitive and accessible.

 This tool looks great, and it has a lot of features.
 But it fails when it comes to offering a smooth performance to its users.
-Many Slope users complain that the upload speeds are consistently slow, and that the request service isn’t robust.
+Many Slope users complain that the upload speeds are consistently slow and that the requested service isn’t robust.
 So it’s critical for you to choose a tool that satisfies your users who are seeking technical work on infrastructures.